It’s 5:45 a.m. and you’ve just been informed by email that the merger is a go.

 Every company has their own methodology for managing security and permissions.

 Since you will be adding new data and possibly new staff, access to data and files will need to be scrutinized.
 There are many security and permissions tasks you should complete during the data migration rather than afterwards.

 Plan to identify protected data and route it appropriately during migration.
 Use a migration tool that provides the flexibility your processes need.
 For example, you may need to extract protected data to an analytics tool but retain both redacted and original versions of the information.

-By managing protected data during the migration, you ensure compliance initiatives remain intact while providing appropriate access to important data.
+By managing protected data during the migration, you ensure compliance initiatives remain intact while providing appropriate access to important data during mergers.

-Migration projects are complex.
-Choosing a migration partner that has “been there and done that” will allow you to take advantage of their experiences in having performed many migrations just like yours.
-There’s no need to spend valuable time and resources to purchase a steep learning curve.
+Data Migration projects are complex.
+Choose a migration partner - like BIS - that has “been there and done that” to allow you to take advantage of their past migration experiences.

-Outsource the heavy lifting and remain laser-focused on delivering increasing value to core business objectives.
+Instead, outsource the heavy lifting to remain laser-focused on delivering increasing value to core business objectives.